Restaurants in Florence can fall into two categories: a waste of money or a religious experience.

 The 5 Best Restaurants in Florence: Locals Pick

 Locals and seasoned travellers to Florence love to boss you around and tell you where to eat.
 Let them do it.

 1. L’Osteria di Giovanni (my recommendation)

 The lovely Freya suggested I go check out this place.
 It’s ran by a famous family in the Florentine dining scene and has lots of fans.
 Caterina, Giovanni’s daughter, made us feel very welcome and I’ll look forward to going back — probably with 12 women in tow on one of my trips.
 This osteria has a charcoal grill where you can order your Bistecca alla Fiorentina.
 You can also order something different from what you might be used to: Braised rabbit with Vernaccia wine and green olives.
 Of course I would recommend a side of fried zucchini blossoms.

 Address: Via del Moro 22, Florence | Hours: 12:30pm-3pm ; 7pm-11pm | Phone: 055 284897 | Spend: €30 – 45

 2. Il Santo Bevitore (my recommendation)

 I spent a fab girls weekend in Florence with my friends last spring.
 We were coming off the high from the success of the group trip that I hosted in the Cinque Terre.
-Of course, since I work in Italy, a trip to Florence is incomplete without researching the hot restaurants and hotels where next seasons lucky people will stay.
+Of course, since I work in Italy, a trip to Florence is incomplete without researching the hot restaurants and hotels for my tours and new ontent on this blog.
 The interior is really beautiful but intimate and low-key.
 The tables were packed with local shopkeepers and neighbours for lunch.
 Don’t miss the adorable deli “Il Santino” beside Il Santo — it’s owned by the same people.